AMZ-Driverless/amz-rosbag-filter/README.md

 ### Installation
 The tool is targeted to use on the **NAS**, where it has already been installed and is ready to use (have a look at `Usage` section of this README), but you could theoretically also deploy it on your local machine.
 For this you need to:
 1. Clone the repository
+2. Make sure that you are using Python version which is `>= 3.8`
-2. Install dependencies.
+3. Install dependencies.
 You can do this on **Ubuntu** and **Debian** distributions by running the command below:
     ```
     sudo apt update
-    pip install --upgrade pip
+    pip3 install --upgrade pip3
-    pip install pandas argparse termcolor yaml csv rospy_message_converter rosbag
+    pip3 install pandas argparse termcolor rospy_message_converter rosbags
     ```

 ### Usage